 will complete a page on the Annual Governance and Accountability Return and write a separate report to the Council with recommendations and assurances of what has been checked

 will tests systems for the preventions of error or fraud (but does not provide a detailed inspection of records and transactions)

-This is a role which has become significantly more vital for ‘Exempt’ Councils (those with a turnover under £25,000 from April 2017).
+This is a role which is significantly more vital for ‘Exempt’ Councils (those with a turnover under £25,000).